HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_v2_authoring/limitations.md

 ## Delete

-- When an item is deleted, it might still show up in search results.
-This is because WCM doesn't instantly push deletion updates.
-The item will appear until the next [crawler](https://help.hcl-software.com/digital-experience/9.5/latest/build_sites/search/searching_local_portal/srccrwlindxsite/) run updates the search index.
+- When an item is deleted, it might still show up in search results as the Web Content Manager (WCM) does not instantly push deletion updates.
+The item will appear until the next [crawler run](../search/searching_local_portal/srccrwlindxsite.md) updates the search index.

-- Delete feature will be disabled if the user is working in a project context.
+- The Delete feature is disabled if the user is working on a project.